-Data science brings techinques such as statistical analysis, machine learning, data visualization and programming to real-world data sources to bring understanding and insight to data-oriented problem domains.
+Data science is the application of statistical analysis, machine learning, data visualization and programming to real-world data sources to bring understanding and insight to data-oriented problem domains.

 F# is an excellent solution for programmatic data science as it combines efficient execution with powerful libraries and scalable data integration.
 Try F# has sections specific to data science.

 Deedle is an easy-to-use, high quality package for data and time series manipulation and for scientific programming.
 It supports working with structured data frames, ordered and unordered data, as well as time series.
 Deedle is designed to work well for exploratory programming using F# and C# interactive console, but can be also used in efficient compiled .NET code.

 If you are familiar with the Pandas library from Python or the ‘tseries’ or ‘zoo’ packages in R, then this package is for you.

 F# can integrate and interoperate with data-science systems such as Microsoft Excel, R, MATLAB, Mathematica and Python.
 See the sections below: